Accounts Receivable Collection and bad Debt Management Policy

 The College will engage in other program-related activities that include accounts receivable relationships.

-• If payment is not received by the end of the academic year, relationship with the client is suspended.
+If payment is not received by the end of the academic year, relationship with the client may be suspended.

-• Accounts associated with suspended relationships will be referred to an agency for aggressive collection.
+Accounts associated with suspended relationships may be referred to an outside collection agency or agencies for aggressive collection.

 VII.
 Bad Debt Write-off